Category Archives: Working Women

 Jeffrey Flory

-Women were more likely to apply to jobs if the performance relied on teamwork rather than individual accomplishment, or if the salary was a flat fee independent of their performance.
+Women were also more likely to apply to jobs in which the performance required teamwork rather than individual accomplishment.

-They did not wait for an invitation or permission to negotiate.
+Men did not wait for an invitation or permission to negotiate.

 • Consider that “everything is negotiable,”